dieselfox1/fincommerce/docs/theming/theme-development/thumbnail-image-regeneration.md

 ### Background jobs and BasicAuth

 If your site is behind BasicAuth, both async requests and background processes will fail to complete.
-This is because WP Background Processing relies on the WordPress HTTP API, which requires you to attach your BasicAuth credentials to requests.
+This is because WP Background Processing relies on the finpress HTTP API, which requires you to attach your BasicAuth credentials to requests.

 You can pass these credentials via a snippet, see:[BasicAuth documentation](https://github.com/A5hleyRich/wp-background-processing#basicauth).